-Seasonal variations between South Atlantic states have the potential to give fishermen in southern states an advantage when fishing for snapper-grouper species during winter months.
+Seasonal variations between South Atlantic states have the potential to provide fishermen in southern states an advantage when fishing for snapper grouper species during winter months.
 As a result, the bulk of recreational allocations and commercial quotas may be caught by fishermen in southern states while those in the northern part of the region are unable to fish.
-To remedy this imbalance, the Council is considering separating the snowy grouper quota into regions, and separating the recreational allocation for gag into regions.
+To remedy this imbalance, the Council is considering separating the snowy grouper quota into regions.